Brief history of email authentication

-Email is huge (largest deployed application on the Internet?) and it takes a long time to change the fundamentals.
+As the largest deployed application on the internet, email is huge!
+And it takes a long time to change the fundamentals:

 - First DomainKeys draft (predecessor to DKIM)

 - First DKIM draft